bendrucker/immutable-value-map/readme.md

 > Immutable data structure that can store a primitive value or an Immutable.js Map

-immutable-value-map creates immutable data structures called `ValueMap`s.
-These structures provide API-compatibility with the majority of the [`immutable.Map`](http://facebook.github.io/immutable-js/docs/#/Map) with special semantics for handling plain values.
+ValueMaps are data structures that provide API compatibility with the majority of the [`immutable.Map`](http://facebook.github.io/immutable-js/docs/#/Map) API with special semantics for handling plain values.

 ## Install